Eat & Drink

 Muse Restaurant

 Two-hatted Muse Restaurant is known for its creative takes on contemporary Australian cuisine, and oysters are no exception.
-Start your meal off with freshly-shucked Appellation oysters, either natural with lemon, topped with ginger, cucumber, and wakame, or woodfired with katsuobushi butter.
+Start your meal off with freshly-shucked Stella Maris freshly shucked Port Stephens oysters, either natural with lemon; topped with ginger, cucumber, and wakame; or woodfired with katsuobushi butter.

 Where: 2450 Broke Rd, Pokolbin